James Hood: Personal life

-Hood received a bachelor's degree from Michigan's Wayne State University and a master's degree from Michigan State University.
-He later moved to Wisconsin, where he worked at the Madison Area Technical College for 26 years.
-He retired in 2002 as chairman of public safety services in charge of police and fire training.
+Hood retired in 2002 as chairman of public safety services in charge of police and fire training at the Madison Area Technical College.
 He then moved back to Gadsden, Alabama, the city in which he was born, where he died at home on January 17, 2013, at the age of 70.
+He was survived by his daughters Mary Hood and Jacquelyn Hood-Duncan, and sons Darrell, Anthony, and Marvis Hood.